phenopolis/pheno4j/README.md

 ```

 # Example Cypher Queries

+These can be run in 3 ways:
+* using the browser interface
+* using curl
-These can be run in the browser interface or via the neo4j-shell ([See here for more information](http://neo4j.com/docs/operations-manual/current/tools/cypher-shell/))
+* via the neo4j-shell ([See here for more information](http://neo4j.com/docs/operations-manual/current/tools/cypher-shell/))

 ## All Variants for an individual
 ```
 MATCH (gv:GeneticVariant)-[]->(p:Person)